tqzhong/CG4MCTG/meta-mctg/README.md

 done
 ```

-Similarly, for the dataset Fyelp, Amazon, and Mixture, note that **the results of ACD protocol of dataset Mixture and Amazon is the considered the same as their Few-Shot protocol's counterpart, which implies that the results from this section will be reused in both the Benchmark main table and the Few-Shot results table.**
+Similarly, we conduct corresponding experiments for the dataset Fyelp, Amazon, and Mixture.
+Note that **the results of ACD protocol of dataset Mixture and Amazon is the considered the same as their Few-Shot protocol's counterpart, which implies that the results from this section will be reused in both the Benchmark main table and the Few-Shot results table.**

 Then we get the results as follows:
 <table>